posit-dev/rsconnect-python/README.md

 ### API/Application Deployment Options

-There are a variety of options available to you when deploying a Python WSGi-style API or a Dash-style application.
+There are a variety of options available to you when deploying a Python WSGi-style API or a Dash application.
 All options below apply equally to `api` and `dash` sub-commands.

 #### Including Extra Files

-You can include extra files in the deployment bundle to make them available when your notebook is run by the RStudio Connect server.
-Just specify them on the command line after the notebook file:
+You can include extra files in the deployment bundle to make them available when your API or application is run by the RStudio Connect server.
+Just specify them on the command line after the API or application directory:

 ```bash
 rsconnect deploy api flask-api/ data.csv